FriendsOfCake/crud/docs/index.md

 # Support / Questions

-You can join us on IRC in the #FriendsOfCakePHP channel for any support or questions.
+You can join us on IRC in the #FriendsOfCake channel for any support or questions.